Exclusive Offer: Enjoy Free CARA

 Life Transitions

-Moving, job changes, marriage, divorce, parenthood, retirement, or loss.
-Even positive changes require adaptation and can be stressful as you adjust to new circumstances.
+Moving, job changes, or parenthood — even positive changes require adaptation and can be stressful.

 The Science of Stress Resilience: Building Your Capacity

-Stress resilience is your ability to adapt to and recover from stressful situations.
-The good news?
-Resilience can be developed and strengthened:
+Resilience — your ability to adapt to and recover from stress — can be developed and strengthened.

 Mindfulness and Meditation

-Regular mindfulness practice literally changes your brain.
-Studies show it reduces amygdala reactivity (your stress alarm), increases prefrontal cortex thickness (rational thinking), and lowers cortisol levels.
+Regular practice reduces amygdala reactivity and lowers cortisol.
 Just 10 minutes daily makes a difference.

 Regular Physical Exercise